MohammadRezaGholamizadeh/NetCalendar/README.md

 | -------- | ------- | ------------------------- |
 | `gregorianDate` | `DateTime` | ** **Required.**                      |

+With This Method We Can Convert Gregorian Date Time To jalali Date Time With Hight Accuracy.

 * IsLeapYear(year)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `year` | `Int32` | ** **Required.**                      |

+ This MEthod Tell Us That A Year Be Leap Or Not.

 ## Type : JalaliDateTime
 ### This Type Has 1 Custom Constructor :